Planning a visit

 4.parking

-Parking is available at the DCC car park in upper Moray Place and lower Moray Place car park just down from First Church.
-It may be possible to park a school van at the rear entrance to the Art Gallery.
-This will need to be arranged when you book your visit.
+Parking is available at the Wilson Parking facility car park in upper Moray Place and lower Moray Place and the DCC carpark just down from First Church.
 A bus can be parked on Stuart Street just above the upper Octagon beside St Paul’s Cathedral.